3 ways to debug maven build: maven debug tutorials

 mvn -e shows error messages

-To find out the dependency tree for your project, you have to use the below command.
+To identify these issues, run the dependency tree for your project, with the following command.

 mvn dependency:tree